lsegundo11/Ishkara/World/Places/Vestal/Ishkara/The Underdark/Gauntlgrym/The Broken Fang.md

     - Adas: Male Halfling Wizard, Neutral.
 Adas has grey hair and light blue eyes, and a beaked nose.
 He wears golden robes and wields a quarterstaff.
 Adas is hunting the doppelganger which destroyed his homeland.
     - Maso Bolgee: Male Halfling Druid, Neutral.
 Maso has cropped white hair and green eyes, and a braided moustache.
 He wears leather armor and wields a club.
 Maso is quarreling with the innkeeper about their companion, a hawk named Mesym.
     - Grinarv: Female Dwarf Assassin, Neutral.
 Grinarv is tall and overweight, with cropped red hair and green eyes.
 She wears leather armor and wields a long sword and sling.
 Grinarv seeks to steal a legendary diamond from the Barrow of Unearthly Terror.
     - [[Masym]]: Male Halfling Fighter, Evil.
 Masym has a square face, with cropped red hair and brown eyes.
 He wears chain mail and wields a flail.
-Masym serves a powerful arch-fiend named Leraie.
+Masym serves a powerful arch-fiend named [[Laraie]].
 - Rumors:
     - The Conclave of Zepha are held captive within the Catacombs of Erilar the Treacherous, frozen in time by an evil lich.
     - The golem in the town square will answer questions, but only in the celestial tongue.